J. M. DeMatteis

-John Marc DeMatteis (/diːməˈteɪəs/; born December 15, 1953) is an American writer of comic books, television and novels.
+John Marc DeMatteis (/diːməˈteɪəs/; born December 15, 1953) is an American writer of comic books, television, film, and novels.

 Biography

 Early career

 J. M. DeMatteis's earliest aspirations were to be a rock musician and comic book artist.
 He began playing in bands starting in the sixth grade, generally in the role of lead singer, songwriter and rhythm guitarist, and also wrote music reviews for a number of publications.
 He began drawing at a young age, and was accepted into the School of the Visual Arts.
 DeMatteis recalled, "...for some reason, I think it was financial, I ended up not going.
 Somewhere after that what little drawing skills I had began to atrophy."
 He graduated from Midwood High School in Brooklyn in 1971.

 DeMatteis then turned from drawing to writing.
 He got his start in comic books at DC Comics in the late 1970s.
 After a number of rejected submissions, his first accepted story was "The Lady-Killer Craves Blood", but it would not be published until years later in House of Mystery #282 (July 1980).
 His first published story for the company was "The Blood Boat!" in Weird War Tales #70 (Dec.
 1978).
 He contributed to the company's line of horror comics notably with the creation of the Creature Commandos in Weird War Tales #93 (Nov.
 1980) and I…Vampire in House of Mystery #290 (March 1981).
 He briefly wrote the Aquaman feature in Adventure Comics as well.
 DeMatteis and artist Brian Bolland produced a backup story titled "Falling Down to Heaven" in Madame Xanadu, DC's first attempt at marketing comics specifically to the "direct market" of fans and collectors.
-DeMatteis had long been eager to work for Marvel Comics, and following roughly a year in which editor-in-chief Jim Shooter kept him busy with odd jobs and fill-ins, in 1980 he was made the lead writer for Marvel on The Defenders, and had lengthy runs on Captain America, paired with penciler Mike Zeck, and Marvel Team-Up.
+DeMatteis had long been eager to work for Marvel Comics, and following roughly a year in which editor-in-chief Jim Shooter kept him busy with odd jobs and fill-ins, in 1980 he was made the lead writer for Marvel on The Defenders, and had lengthy runs on Marvel Team-Up. and Captain America, paired with penciler Mike Zeck, with whom in 1982 he created the character Arnie Roth, a Jewish childhood friend and protector to Steve Rogers and the first openly gay character to appear in a mainstream superhero comic.